 - In your landscaping, use native grasses or other plants that don't require watering or fertilizing.
 Reduce or eliminate use of chemical herbicides and pesticides.
 Learn to live with a dandelion or two.
 Lawn fertilizers and chemicals are a big source of nitrogen and phosphorus pollution and toxic runoff.

 - Avoid pouring toxic substances down storm drains.
 Don't dump hazardous materials like solvents, paints, and preservatives.
 They go directly into streams and waterways to pollute the Bay.
 Use your county's hazardous waste collection program instead.

-- Plant a tree.
+- Learn how to plant a tree with our video..
 Besides providing oxygen to the atmosphere, trees hold soil in place with their roots, preventing erosion that runs into the Bay.
 They soak up fertilizers and other chemicals before they seep into waterways.
 And by shading your home in summer, they even reduce energy costs.